20-minute breakfast: sourdough crepes

 • When stirring the batter, keep whisking until it has a bubbly and frothy appearance.
 This will make the crepes lighter and fluffier!

 • While the batter is being prepared, preheat the cast iron skillet over medium heat.
-I like to add a small about of butter to season the pan as it gets hot.
-Remember, a hot pan is a non-stick pan.
+I like to add a small amount of butter to season the pan as it gets hot.
+Remember, a hot pan is a nonstick skillet.
 NON-STICK IS GOOD!

 • Cooled crepes can be stored in the refrigerator for up to a week.
 I have experimented with prefilling them vs. leaving them empty, and we prefer them filled.
 It does make the crepe a little softer (soggier… but in a good way!) and the flavors really get more intimate with each other.
 LET’S GET IT ON (please sing that as you are reading it).